daniele-athome/airborne/README.md

 * A Google Sheets for logging flights

 The app needs a specially crafted zip file containing, among other information, credentials for accessing to Google services.
-Documentation about that can be found in our [backend guide](docs/backend.md).
+Documentation about that is available in our [backend guide](docs/backend.md).

 ## Privacy